Music technology (electronic and digital): Drum machines

 A drum machine is an electronic musical instrument designed to imitate the sound of drums, cymbals and other percussion instruments.
 Drum machines generate drum and cymbal sounds in a rhythm and tempo that is programmed by a musician.
 Drum machines are most commonly associated with electronic dance music genres such as house music, but are also used in many other genres.
 They are also used when session drummers are not available or if the production cannot afford the cost of a professional drummer.
 In the 2010s, most modern drum machines are sequencers with a sample playback (often a rompler) or synthesizer component that specializes in the reproduction of drum timbres.

 Electro-mechanical drum machines were first developed in 1949, with the invention of the Chamberlin Rhythmate.
 Transistorized electronic drum machines Seeburg Select-A-Rhythm appeared in 1964.

-Classic drum machines include the Korg Mini Pops 120, PAiA Programmable Drum Set, Roland CR-78, LinnDrum, Roland TR-909, Oberheim DMX, E-MU SP-12, Alesis HR-16, and Elektron SPS1 Machinedrum (in chronological order).
+Classic drum machines include the Korg Mini Pops SR-120, PAiA Programmable Drum Set, Roland CR-78, LinnDrum, Roland TR-909, Oberheim DMX, E-MU SP-12, Alesis HR-16, and Elektron SPS1 Machinedrum (in chronological order).

 Drum machines in Japan

-In the late 1970s and 1980s, Japanese manufacturers, including Roland and Korg, assumed pivotal roles in the transformation of the musical landscape.
-Roland's TR-808 and TR-909 significantly changed the landscape of rhythm production. shaping genres like hip-hop and electronic dance music.
+Roland's TR-808 and TR-909 significantly changed the landscape of rhythm production, shaping genres like hip-hop and electronic dance music.
 Korg's KPR-77 and DDD-1 also made an impact.
 These drum machines were known for their distinctive sound and affordability.
 Over time, Japanese companies continued to innovate, producing increasingly sophisticated and user-friendly drum machines, such as the Roland TR-8 and Korg Volca Beats.
-These instruments continue to influence contemporary music production and remain integral to the electronic music landscape worldwide.Sly and the Family Stone's 1971 album There's a Riot Goin' On helped to popularize the sound of early drum machines, along with Timmy Thomas' 1972 R&B hit "Why Can't We Live Together" and George McCrae's 1974 disco hit "Rock Your Baby" which used early Roland rhythm machines.
+Sly and the Family Stone's 1971 album There's a Riot Goin' On helped to popularize the sound of early drum machines, along with Timmy Thomas' 1972 R&B hit "Why Can't We Live Together" and George McCrae's 1974 disco hit "Rock Your Baby" which used early Roland rhythm machines.

-Early drum machines sounded drastically different than the drum machines that gained their peak popularity in the 1980s and defined an entire decade of pop music.
-The most iconic drum machine was the Roland TR-808, widely used in hip hop and dance music.

 Sampling technology after 1980s

+Sampling has its roots in France with the sound experiments carried out by musique concrète practitioners.

 Digital sampling technology, introduced in the 1970s, Devices that use sampling, record a sound digitally (often a musical instrument, such as a piano or flute being played), and replay it when a key or pad on a controller device (e.g., an electronic keyboard, electronic drum pad, etc.) is pressed or triggered.
 Samplers can alter the sound using various audio effects and audio processing.
-Sampling has its roots in France with the sound experiments carried out by musique concrète practitioners.